It’s Never Too Late! Start Exercising Now!

 The answer, in almost all cases, is yes!

 Exercise is protective against a variety of diseases and ailments.
 Plus, it helps to improve mental health and cognition.
-Truthfully, there are very few reasons why a person shouldn’t exercise.
+(Alprazolam) Truthfully, there are very few reasons why a person shouldn’t exercise.

 You may also like:

 - Over 60?
 Here Are The 3 Hip Exercises You Should Be Doing

 - Over 65?
 Here Are 5 of the Best Exercises You Can Ever Do

 - Lose Your Gut In Your 50s With These Expert Tips

 Why Is Exercise Important for Older Adults?

 If the benefits of exercise could be encapsulated in a pill, we would have empty hospitals across the U.S.